 All these technologies combined might help build helicopters that would use less parts and reduce most common problems.
 However, a lot of research and testing will be needed to prove all the above hypotheses.
 The end result could be a new breed of efficient helicopters.

-I would like to thank Ruben Maier for submitting this idea to the Future of Aviation ICAO contest, David Scorer, who helped improve this description, and Olivier Peraldi for providing feedback on the concept.
+I would like to thank Ruben Maier for submitting this idea to the Future of Aviation ICAO contest in January 2019; David Scorer, who helped improve this description; and Olivier Peraldi for providing feedback on the concept.
 I would also like to thank Jorge Ciprian, an Industrial Designer from Argentina who designed the Katroli concept.
 Jorge graduated with a degree in design from the University of Buenos Aires, and he currently works as freelance designer.